Hedge trimmer buying guide

+Reduce the time and effort needed to keep your hedges in great shape with a hedge trimmer.
+The latest models are lighter in weight, easier to manoeuvre and more convenient than their predecessors and there are different models to suit different sized gardens and hedges.
 Well-trimmed hedges encourage healthy growth, provide a tidy border for your garden and can add structure or even a little fun to a garden design.
-Choosing the right tool to achieve this is about finding a compromise between the size of your garden, the type of hedge and your comfort.
+Choosing the right tool to achieve this is about finding the right balance between the size of your garden, the type of hedge and your comfort.

 Hedge trimmer blades are made up of a series of evenly spaced teeth, and the space between these indicates the size of branch and stem the trimmer can comfortably cut.
 If the hedge is mature and comprised of woody plants such as privet, holly or some conifers, it might have thicker stems, so you’ll need a tool that can handle these with ease.

-Choosing between a petrol-powered, corded or cordless electric hedge trimmer is an important step in finding a tool that you’re comfortable with, and can tackle your hedge.
+Choosing between a petrol-powered, corded or cordless electric hedge trimmer is an important step in finding a tool that you’re comfortable with and can tackle your hedge.

-Corded electric hedge trimmers
+Corded hedge trimmer